maxvfischer/DIY-CNC-machine/README.md

 ![attach_tensioners_and_belts_18](./images/build/frame/attach_tensioners_and_belts_18.jpg)

-2x belt tension sliders were attached on the opposite side of the fixed belt tensioners, ontop of the aluminium profile, using 4x M5 screws.
+2x belt tension sliders (**P17**, **P26**) were attached on the opposite side of the fixed belt tensioners, ontop of the aluminium profile, using 4x 20mm M5 screws (**S12**).
 To get them aligned at the exact same place on both sides, a 100 mm distance was cut out and a flat support was clamped to the inner side of the profile.
 The same drill and tap size were used as for the fixed belt tensioners (4mm drill, M5 drill tap).
 Make sure that the belt tension sliders are pointing outwards.

 ![attach_tensioners_and_belts_19](./images/build/frame/attach_tensioners_and_belts_19.jpg)